 Filed: November 23, 2015

-An information retrieval system uses phrases to index, retrieve, organize and describe documents.
+An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are extracted from the document collection.
-Documents are the indexed according to their included phrases, using phrase posting lists.
+Documents are indexed according to their included phrases, using phrase posting lists.
 The phrase posting lists are stored in a cluster of index servers.
 The phrase posting lists can be tiered into groups, and sharded into partitions.
 Phrases in a query are identified based on possible phrasifications.
-A query schedule based on the phrases is created from the phrases, and then optimized to reduce query processing and communication costs.
+A query schedule based on the phrases is created from the phrases and then optimized to reduce query processing and communication costs.
 The execution of the query schedule is managed to further reduce or eliminate query processing operations at various ones of the index servers.

-I had started reading patents to get an idea of how search engines worked, and this one, which describes inverted indexes and posting lists made up of individual terms, and then posting lists made of up meaningful phrases.
+I had started reading patents to get an idea of how search engines worked, and this one, which describes inverted indexes and posting lists made up of individual terms and then posting lists made of up meaningful phrases.
 The last post in my list above on “Thematic Modeling” is about a phrase-based indexing patent filed in 2012, titled “Integrated external related phrase information into a phrase-based indexing information retrieval system,” which talks about how the presence of certain phrases on a page can be used to predict the appearance of another phrase.
 I highly recommend reading this latest patent and its description of how a phrase-based search engine works.
 There are some challenges in trying to set up a phrase-based index, as the patent tells us here:

 The problem here is that conventional systems index documents are based on individual terms, rather than on concepts.
 Concepts are often expressed in phrases, such as “dark matter,” “President of the United States,” or idioms like “under the weather” or “dime a dozen”.
-At best, some prior systems will index documents with respect to a predetermined and very limited set of `known` phrases, which are typically selected by a human operator.
+At best, some prior systems will index documents concerning a predetermined and very limited set of `known` phrases, which are typically selected by a human operator.
 Indexing of phrases is typically avoided because of the perceived computational and memory requirements to identify all possible phrases of say three, four, or five or more words.
 For example, on the assumption that any five words could constitute a phrase, and that a large corpus would have at least 200,000 unique terms, there would be approximately 3.2.times.10.sup.26 possible phrases, clearly more than any existing system could store or otherwise programmatically manipulate.
 A further problem is that phrases continually enter and leave the lexicon in terms of their usage, much more frequently than new individual words are invented.
-New phrases are always being generated, from sources such technology, arts, world events, and law.
+New phrases are always being generated, from sources such as technology, arts, world events, and law.
 Other phrases will decline in usage over time.

 Some existing information retrieval systems attempt to provide retrieval of concepts by using co-occurrence patterns of individual words.
-In these systems a search on one word, such as “President” will also retrieve documents that have other words that frequently appear with “President”, such as “White” and “House.”
+In these systems, a search on one word, such as “President” will also retrieve documents that have other words that frequently appear with “President”, such as “White” and “House.”
 While this approach may produce search results having documents that are conceptually related at the level of individual words, it does not typically capture topical relationships that inhere between co-occurring phrases themselves.

 The problem with needing so much storage to capture everything on a phrase-based indexing system still happens when you try to index individual terms: